vitta-hiring/case-back-end/readme.md

 But for that, we need a place where we can check the results!

-For this, make your application responde to the route `/dashboard` an HTML that contains:
+For this, make your application respond to the route `/dashboard` an HTML that contains:

 - List of territories ordered by **most painted area**;
 - List of territories ordered by **most proportional painted area**;